 When a person has sleep apnea, their breathing repeatedly stops and starts during sleep.
 During an apnea event, the regular air intake is restricted, and there is reduced oxygenated blood flow to the brain.
 This reduced flow tells the brain to awaken and breathe.
 This event is usually followed by a loud gasping, choking, or snorting sound as the chest heaves, the diaphragm moves down, and the airways close.
 Sleep apnea can range from mild to severe, based in part on the number of times each hour that you stop breathing.
 There are three types of sleep apnea, obstructive, central, and complex.

+Obstructive Sleep Apnea, or OSA, occurs when the upper airway becomes partially or completely blocked during sleep.
+The person is still trying to breathe, but airflow is reduced or temporarily stopped.
+This can lead to snoring, gasping, restless sleep, oxygen changes, and frequent sleep disruptions.
 CSA is when the airway closes, or the signal from the brain to breathe is held up, and the person will stop breathing.
 This happens temporarily but repeatedly during sleep.
 When they breathe again, they may snort, take a deep breath, or awaken completely with a sensation of gasping, smothering, or choking.
-Everyone experiences central apneas occasionally.
-However, if it occurs too frequently or for long periods of time, it can cause a decrease in the oxygen levels in the body and disrupt sleep.

 Complex sleep apnea is a combination of OSA and CSA.
 Also referred to as treatment-emergent sleep apnea, it can occur during treatment of OSA with continuous positive air pressure device or CPAP.
 Additional research is needed to identify risk factors and the most effective treatments of the condition.